 3. MoMA – The Museum of Modern Art

-I was so deeply moved to stand in front of Les Demoiselles D’Avignon by Picasso – I must have stood 30 minutes on the bench in front of it.
+Standing in front of Les Demoiselles D’Avignon by Picasso was probably the highlight of the trip.
+I must have stood 30 minutes on the bench in front of it.
 I literally couldn’t believe it!
 And I never expected it to be that big.
 I was just as moved by The Starry Night by Vincent van Gogh, Piet Mondrian’s Trafalgar Square and Broadway Boogie Woogie and Claude Monet’s Water Lilies to name just a few.

 If you love art, you want to spend as much time as possible at MoMA.
 But with only 4 days in the city and a lot of things to see I spent an hour or so on the main exhibition and then quickly went through the rest of them.